-The Traffic Management Branch is responsible for performing engineering studies, plan reviews, & field investigations related to traffic counts, street lighting, school zones, speed humps, railroad safety & quiet zones, view obstructions, neighborhood cut-through traffic, and Capital Improvement Plans (CIP).
+The Traffic Management Branch is responsible for performing engineering studies, plan reviews, & field investigations related to traffic safety, traffic counts, street lighting, school zones, speed humps, railroad safety & quiet zones, view obstructions, neighborhood cut-through traffic, and Capital Improvement Plan (CIP) projects.
 This branch also manages street and lane closure permits, develops general speed & school zone ordinances, and coordinates with HPD to help alleviate traffic congestion hot spots under the Mobility Response Team (MRT).
 Additionally, the Traffic Management Branch performs various functions relating to system operations, including signal design, modifications & timing, and Intelligent Transportation System (ITS) development.
 The branch is governed by Chapter 15 of the Department of Public Works & Engineering's Infrastructure Design Manual.

 Michael Wahl, P.E., PTOE - Supervising Engineer

-Responsible for in-house Intelligent Transportation Systems (ITS) and traffic signal design, School Zone flasher operations, project management, construction inspection, parking review for special projects, and coordination with H-GAC on Capital Improvement Projects.
+Responsible for in-house Intelligent Transportation Systems (ITS) and traffic signal design, School Zone flasher operations, project management, and coordination with H-GAC on Capital Improvement Projects.
 ITS & Operations Safety consists of engineers, project managers, analysts, and construction inspectors.

 This section oversees various transportation related programs, including: